AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/overview.md

 ---

-# Introdução ao Assets como Cloud Service {#assets-cloud-service-introduction}
+# Introdução ao Assets as a Cloud Service {#assets-cloud-service-introduction}

 <!-- Need review information from gklebus -->